Which grammar checker should you use? It’s often a choice between Prowritingaid vs Grammarly.

-Free writing apps can be extremely helpful for a grammar and spelling check.
+Free grammar apps can be helpful for a quick grammar and spelling check.
 Especially for students and people who are not native English speakers,

 But if you are a writer, you have probably tried the free versions of every spelling and grammar checker available.